wp-plugins/site-creation-wizard/readme.txt

 == Changelog ==

+= 2.0 =
+* Fixed problem with link to signup page (I hope).
+* Updated User Interface
+** Now can search for sites ID within the plugins inteface ** Site and Feature models are sortable.

 = 1.0 =
 * This is the first version.

 == Upgrade Notice ==

+= 2.0 =
+Better User interface and fixed bug with link to signup form (I hope) for sub-directory installs.

 = 1.0 =
 This is the first version.